Challenges in the Proper Metrological Verification of Smart Energy Meters: Selected research results and discussion

 \section{Selected research results and discussion}

+Section~\ref{sII} indicates that smart EM testing should be performed using signals that recreate real states (including harmonics, ``clipped sine" distortions and voltage fluctuations), or using signals that are as simple as possible, enabling metrological assessment (thanks to the simple and explicit form of the equation describing the test signal) and enabling verification of the largest possible number of measurement signal chains.

-This section presents selected results for an example signal that, on the one hand, has a~simple functional description, facilitating metrological assessment, and, on the other hand, allows for the evaluation of the measurement chain's properties in relation to potential conditions that may occur in a~real power grid.
-Given the limited number of pages in this paper, the results were limited to assessing the compliance of selected parameters that define the quality of the power from smart energy meters.
-The indicated signal can be expressed as follows:
+This section presents selected results for an example signal that, on the one hand, has a simple functional description, which facilitates metrological evaluation and, on the other hand, allows for the properties of the evaluation of the measurement chain in relation to potential conditions that can occur in a real power grid.
+The test signal can be expressed as follows:

 where $U_c$ is the rms value of the fundamental component at the fundamental frequency $f_c$, and $u_i^*$ is the relative value of the component at the frequency $f_i$ (subharmonic/interharmonic/harmonic component).
+It is worth noting that, in reality, signals found in modern power grids can be more complex.
+However, identifying the problem for an idealized two-component signal indicates a potentially even greater problem for a more complex signal.
+However, the simplicity of the signal used allows its widespread use in calibration and accreditation laboratories.

 Using the indicated signal, tests were conducted according to the diagram shown in Fig.~\ref{fig1}.
-The generated signal was amplified to a~level where $U_c$ was equal to 230~V, i.e., the nominal rms value in the low-voltage network.
-The generated and amplified test signal was then fed to the voltage inputs of a~{PQ} {BOX}~100 class~{A} power quality analyzer ({PQA}) and smart energy meters from three different manufacturers ({EM1}/{EM2}/{EM3}).
-For each test signal setting, nine measurement results were obtained for a~single meter manufacturer, because the tests used three separate meters from each manufacturer, and the results were obtained for each phase separately (three-phase meters were used, with the same test signal applied to each phase).
-Based on the results obtained from the meters, statistics were determined in the form of maximum and minimum values.
+The generated signal was amplified to a level where $U_c$ was equal to 230~V, that is, the nominal rms value in the low-voltage network.
+The generated and amplified test signal was then fed to the voltage inputs of a PQ BOX 100 class A power quality analyzer (PQA) and smart EM from three different manufacturers (EM1/EM2/EM3).
+PQ parameters selected for the study are $P_{st}$, THD and $f_c$.
+For the smart EM tested, no deviations have been observed for the rms value and negative sequence content measurements; therefore, due to page limits, these results are not presented.
+The tested smart EM do not record other PQ parameters.
+The class A PQA is chosen as the reference control meter because it measures the indicators presented in this paper in accordance with the stringent metrological requirements specified in the standard IEC 61000-4-30~\cite{b14}.